dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-bind-a-windows-forms-control-to-a-factory-object.md

   - "BindingSource component [Windows Forms], binding to a factory object"
   - "BindingSource component [Windows Forms], examples" ms.assetid: 7d59af89-ff82-41d8-a48a-f1fbae788b0d
+description: Learn how to bind a Windows Forms control to a factory object or method by using the BindingSource control.
 ---
 # How to: Bind a Windows Forms Control to a Factory Object
 When you are building controls that interact with data, you will sometimes find it necessary to bind a control to an object or method that generates other objects.
 Such an object or method is called a factory.
 Your data source might be, for example, the return value from a method call, instead of an object in memory or a type.
 You can bind a control to this kind of data source as long as the source returns a collection.